Position: Senior Manger of Policy

 Location: Washington, DC

-Do you have a passion for the role that public policy and advocacy play in the charitable sector?
-Do you want to help organizations build their individual and collective capacity for public policy engagement in the philanthropic sector?
-Then join the United Philanthropy Forum team!
+Do you have a passion for using public policy and advocacy to advance an organization’s vision and mission?
+Do you want to play an important national leadership role in helping organizations build their individual and collective capacity for public policy engagement in philanthropy?
+Then join the growing United Philanthropy Forum team!

 Reporting to the Senior Vice President and Chief Strategy Officer, the Senior Manager of Policy is responsible for ensuring that the Forum works as effectively as possible to advance the work of our members to engage in government relations and public policy work at the state, regional and national level.
 Working with the Forum team and our members, and in collaboration with key national partner organizations, the Senior Manager of Policy will plan and execute strategies to lead, inform and support regional and national philanthropy-serving organizations in their efforts to advance effective policy that will strengthen philanthropy and move the needle on issues that their members support; strengthen relationships and partnerships between philanthropy and government; and provide a collective voice for the Forum network.